 All severely malnourished children are at risk of hypoglycaemia and, immediately on admission, should be given a feed, or glucose or sucrose solution.

 If the child is conscious and able to drink, glucose or sucrose should be given orally or by nasogastric tube followed by small and frequent feedings with F75 therapeutic milk.

-If the hypoglycaemic child is conscious and able to drink, WHO recommends giving glucose or sucrose followed by small and frequent carbohydrate-based feedings.
-If the child is unconscious, glucose should first be given intravenously, followed by glucose or sucrose by nasogastric tube.
-When the child regains consciousness, small and frequent carbohydrate-based feedings should start.
+If the child is unconscious, glucose should be given intravenously, or glucose or sucrose by nasogastric tube.
+When the child regains consciousness, small and frequent feedings with F75 therapeutic milk should be started.

 All malnourished children with suspected hypoglycaemia should also be treated with broad-spectrum antimicrobials for serious systemic infection.

 This is a summary of one of several WHO recommendations on the management of SAM in infants and children.
 The full set of recommendations can be found in 'Full set of recommendations' and in the guidelines and guidance documents under ‘WHO documents’ below.

 Updates on the management of severe acute malnutrition in infants and children